Support vector machines and Radon's theorem: Conclusion

 \begin{question} What can be said for spherical or ellipsoidal SVM?
 See for example~\cite{yao2008utilizing}, especially Figure~3 within.
 In hard margin spherical SVM, we suppose that the two classes of data can be separated with one class inside a sphere, and with the second class outside.
 Ellipsoidal SVM is analogous, except that the sphere is generalized to also allow for separating ellipsoids.
 What is the maximal number of possible support vectors for separable points in general position for spherical and ellipsoidal SVM, where ``general position" will have to be re-defined for this new context?
 Is there a version of Radon's theorem that relates to spherical or ellipsoidal SVM? \end{question}

 \begin{remark} It is of course possible that two classes of data are not separable by a hyperplane.
-Nevertheless, they may still be nicely separable by some nonlinear $(n-1)$-dimensional surface in $\R^n$.
-When this is the case, one can use the kernel trick to nonlinearly map the data from $\R^n$ into $\R^N$ with $N>n$, and then find a separating hyperplane in $\R^N$.
-Thus with kernel SVM, we can say something about the support vectors.
-When the embedded data is linearly separable in $N$-dimensional space, then generically there can be at most $N+1$ support vectors. \end{remark}
+Nevertheless, they may still be nicely separable by some nonlinear $(n-1)$-dimensional surface in $\mathbb{R}^n$.
+When this is the case, one can use the \emph{kernel trick} to nonlinearly map the data from $\mathbb{R}^n$ into $\mathbb{R}^N$ with $N>n$, and then find a separating hyperplane in $\mathbb{R}^N$.
+One often searches over several such maps in order to find one enabling classification.
+The kernel trick allows one to compute in $\mathbb{R}^N$ nearly as efficiently as in $\mathbb{R}^n$.
+For a more in-depth look at the kernel trick, please see~\cite{cristianini2000SVM}.
+With kernel SVM, we can still say something about the support vectors: when the embedded data is linearly separable in and in strong general position in $\mathbb{R}^N$, then there can be at most $N+1$ support vectors. \end{remark}

-\begin{question} Is there anything precise that can be said when the data is not linearly separable, and hence one uses soft margin SVM (allowing errors) instead of hard margins?
+\begin{question} Is there anything precise that can be said when the data is not linearly separable, and hence one uses soft-margin SVM (allowing errors) instead of hard margins?
 There are several different ways one could define support vectors in this context. \end{question}

-\begin{question} Tverberg's theorem~\cite{barany2018tverberg,tverberg1966generalization} states that given $(r-1)(n+1)+1$ points in $\R^n$, there is a partition into $r$ parts whose convex hulls intersect.
+\begin{question} Tverberg's theorem~\cite{barany2018tverberg,tverberg1966generalization} states that given $(r-1)(n+1)+1$ points in $\mathbb{R}^n$, there is a partition into $r$ parts whose convex hulls intersect.
 Tverberg's theorem is a generalization of Radon's theorem, which is obtained by restricting to $r=2$.
 Is Tverberg's theorem related to any of the several versions of multiclass SVMs~\cite{duan2005best,hsu2002comparison}? \end{question}

 \begin{question} Which of the possible Radon configurations (say one support vector in each class, or one support vector in the positive class and two in the negative class, or two support vectors in each class, \textit{etc.}) is the most likely?
 For this question to make sense, we need a random model of labeled data points that are linearly separable.
 What are reasonable such models, beyond the simple model considered in Section~\ref{sec:experiments}?
 There is almost certainly no canonical such model, but instead a zoo of random models of linearly separable data that one could consider.